-I’m partial to this sexy creature, because I used the premise of the anglerfish for two of my novella monsters—the Night Terrors in Book 2 and the Farragos in Book 3.
+I’m partial to this sexy creature, because I used the premise of the anglerfish for two of my novella monsters—the Night Terrors in Novella 2 and the Farragos in Novella 3.

-It probably goes without saying, I’m one among many writers who have fashioned a fictional monster after a creature in nature.
-Godzilla, Werewolves, Vampires… is there any monster you can think of that doesn’t resemble some aspect of nature here on Earth?
+It probably goes without saying, I’m one among the many writers who have fashioned a fictional monster after a creature in nature.
+Godzilla, Werewolves, Vampires… is there any monster you can conceive that doesn’t resemble some aspect of nature here on Earth?

 The anglerfish gives the appearance of someone’s worst nightmare.
-And what she does to her mate is—well, let’s just say—she makes whips and blindfolds look like trick-or-treat kids’ play compared to her moves.
+And what she does to her mate—well, let’s just say—makes whips and blindfolds look like trick-or-treat kids’ play compared to her moves.

 In thick blackness.
-In the abyss.
+The abyss.
 In the deepest, darkest depths of the ocean, a bright light beckons.
-Edward, the tiny male anglerfish, follows a trail of pheromones, and there before him lures the most beautiful female anglerfish he has ever seen, Bella.
+Edward, the tiny male anglerfish, follows a trail of pheromones, and there before him, the most beautiful female anglerfish, Bella, lures him to come heather.

 (Wait.
 Is it seen or is it smelled?)

 He is 40 times smaller than her.
 And he wants Bella to notice him, but he has no light.
 He is small.
 Cold.
 Weak.
 And a tad fishy.
 So he opens his mouth wide to give her a love bite.
 To make her notice him.

 He can’t resist.
 She smells so delicious.
 And she’s beautiful.
 He sinks his teeth into the soft underside of her belly.
 He is stuck.
 Attached.
 He can’t escape.
 He is dissolving.
 His lips, his eyes fuse into her.

 (You married guys out there reading this.
 No wisecracks about marriage, please.)